 Complete the Property Data Sheet listing each parcel included in the proposed project, as well as the owner(s) of each parcel.
 Include any clarifying comments below.
-Attach additional sheets if necessary.
+Attach additional sheets if necessary

+clarifying comme ents below.
+Attach additional sneets s it ne cessary

-owne acqu ate typ ership. visitions ate typ hase.
-For s, For all parcels, indicate document used to demonstrate ownership and attach a copy of each document-clearly labeled with the APN-to this document If parcel(s) not owned by Grantee(s) indicate document verifying long-term Permission to Develop and maintain and attach cate fying lon evelop a g-term M to be
+Indicate type of ownership.
+For acquisitions, indicate type of purchase.
+For all parcels, indicate document used to demonstrate ownership and attach a copy of each document-clearly labeled with the APN-to this document If parcel(s) not owned by Grantee(s) indicate document verifying long-term Permission to Develop and maintain and attach cate fying lone evelop a g-term M to be

-No Owner Name Assessor Parcel Number(s) Acreage Fee Simple Easement Other (describe) Proof of Ownership (tax bill, grant deed, etc.) 0&M Agreement Lease JPA Letter from Owner Other (describe) Entity to perform O&M # of years O&M to be performed
+No Owner Name Assessor Parcel Number(s) Acreage Fee Simple Easement Other (describe) Proof of Ownership (tax bill, grant deed, etc.) O&M Agreement Lease JPA Letter from Owner Other (describe) Entity to perform O&M # of years O&M to be performed

 1

 2

 3

 4

 5

 6

 7

 8

 9

 10

 Comments:

-Total Number of Parcels: \\\\\\Total Number of Acres: \\\\\
+Total Number of Parcels: Total Number of Acres: